 1. Be sure you know which days the shower will peak.
 Meteor showers happen over many days, as Earth encounters a wide stream of icy particles in space: debris left behind by a comet.
 The peak is just what it implies.
 It’s a point in time when Earth is expected to encounter the greatest number of particles from a particular meteor stream.
-You can find peak dates nowadays easily on the Internet.
-Try EarthSky’s meteor guide for 2016.
+To find the peak dates, try EarthSky’s meteor guide for 2020.
 Be aware that most, but not all, meteor showers are best after midnight.

 And here’s the catch …

 The peak of the shower comes at the same time for all of us on Earth.
 Meanwhile, our clocks are saying different times.
 So …